 - When Fox News asked NOM founder Maggie Gallagher about a pageant contestant who said gays “shall surely be put to death and their blood shall be upon them,” Maggie was there, not to condemn the call for violence, but to praise “her courage in coming forward.”

-- When commenters on your own blog responded to your complaints about incendiary rhetoric by by claiming homosexuality is “a perverted act, just like pedophilia,” and saying they understand why a country like Uganda would want to punish gays with the death penalty?
+- When your own commenters on your own blog responded to your complaints about incendiary rhetoric by claiming homosexuality is “a perverted act, just like pedophilia,” and saying they understand why a country like Uganda would want to punish gays with the death penalty?
 Maggie Gallagher was there — but to defend her own self, not to condemn violence and vilification.

 NOM is there.
 Over and over, when gays are demonized, vilified, and threatened with violence, NOM is there.
 Whatever history you have of condemning such rhetoric is dwarfed by your history of sponsoring it.